google/santa/Docs/details/mode.md

 ##### Monitor mode

-This is the default mode.
-Running Santa in Monitor will not stop unknown binaries from running.
-It will stop binaries matching blacklist rules.
+The default mode.
+Running Santa in Monitor Mode will stop all binaries matching blacklist rules, but will not stop unknown binaries from running.
 This is a flexible state, allowing virtually zero user interruption but still gives protection against known blacklisted binaries.
 In addition execution events that would have been blocked in Lockdown mode are generated and can be collected and analyzed by a sync server.

 ##### Lockdown mode

-Running Santa in Lockdown mode will stop any unknown binaries from running.
-Meaning, if the binary has no rules or scopes that apply, it will be blocked.
+Running Santa in Lockdown Mode will stop all blacklisted binaries and additionally will prevent all unknown binaries from running.
+This means that if the binary has no rules or scopes that apply, then it will be blocked.

 ##### Changing Modes

+There are two ways to change the running mode: changing the config.plist and with a sync server configuration.

+###### Change modes with the config.plist

-There are two ways to change the running mode.
-One is by changing the config.plist.
-The `ClientMode` key is protected while santad is running and will revert any attempt to change it.
+The `ClientMode` config key is protected while santad is running and will revert any attempt to change it.

-Change to __Monitor__ mode without a sync server:
+Change to Monitor mode:

 ```sh
 sudo launchctl unload /Library/LaunchDaemons/com.google.santad.plist